-Let’s face it; you can’t always get your desired tone out of your amp.
-Sometimes, tweaking an amp for hours on end can leave your ears burnt out for a few days, and most of us who have been in bands know how that feels; while it doesn’t hurt, it is annoying, because after that point, nothing really sounds good or proper for at least a few days.
+Let’s face it; you can’t always get the desired tone out of your amp.
+Sometimes, tweaking an amp for hours on end can leave your ears burnt out for a few days, and most of us who have been in bands know how that feels; while it doesn’t hurt, it is annoying, because, after that point, nothing really sounds good or proper for at least a few days.

 Pedals are one of the best ways to get a different tone out of your amp, even if just to add a little bit of punch, or tighten up what you already have.
 In this article, we will talk all about how to use a distortion guitar effects pedal.

 Now, there is something that you should be aware of before we even get into this article; not all pedals are built the same.
 Some pedals will do a lot to add to your tone or tighten up your distortion, while others won’t do much more than make your amp screechy and unpleasant sounding.
 Pedals should by no means be used to compensate for poor playing.